xwmx/nb/README.md

-`nb` is also available in [homebrew-core](https://github.com/Homebrew/homebrew-core), and it's recommended to install it with the `bash` formula:
+`nb` is also available in [homebrew-core](https://github.com/Homebrew/homebrew-core), and it's recommened to install the `bash` formula with it.

 ```bash
 brew install nb bash